-I am a stained glass artist working with traditional stained glass materials and techniques to produce a range of bespoke sculptures, traditional leaded panels and personalised commissions.
+I am a stained glass artist working with traditional stained glass materials and techniques.

 My new studio named d c stained glass is located in Kendal, at 11 Allhallows Lane, LA9 4JH

-The new studio offers the chance to purchase or order from my range of bird sculptures as well as see me at work on latest projects where I work mostly to commission to produce bespoke windows and panels.
+The studio offers the chance to purchase or order from my range of bird sculptures as well as see me at work on latest projects where I work mostly to commission to produce bespoke windows and panels.

 I really adore the challenge of designing stained glass panels and at my workshop you can browse plans and images of past commissions as well as discuss your own projects.